-Walden Plateau has experienced steady population growth and economic development over the past decade, driven by strategic investments in infrastructure, education, and residential development.
+Area 8 has experienced steady population growth and economic development over the past decade, driven by the availability of flat land for residential development.
 Future prospects remain positive, with planned developments emphasizing smart growth principles that enhance connectivity, sustainability, and quality of life for residents.
-By prioritizing the preservation of the region's distinctive character and promoting responsible development, ongoing efforts aim to attract new businesses and support entrepreneurial ventures that align with the community's vision, further diversifying the economic base and creating new growth opportunities.
+By prioritizing the preservation of the region's distinctive character and promoting responsible development, ongoing efforts aim to attract new businesses and support residential growth, supporting commercial services, and appropriate industrial and public facilities that align with the community's vision, further diversifying the economic base and creating new growth opportunities.
 To anticipate these needs, the RPA engaged RCLCO to complete a detailed market analysis to asses market opportunities for housing needs over the next 20 years.